 In such circumstances, someone who speaks the language, understands your needs and knows the limitations of the manufacturer is worth their weight in gold.
 That’s why many offshore manufacturers opt to use the services of local import agents who can represent their interests when they are not able to be there themselves.

-A local representative can also inspect your chosen factory for you to ensure the set up is adequate for manufacturing your product to the specifications you require and in the quantities you need.
+A local representative can also verfity and inspect your chosen factory for you to ensure the set up is adequate for manufacturing your product to the specifications you require and in the quantities you need.

 Once you have created your product specification and the manufacturer has assured you it can be made, you should ask them for a sample of the product.
 Some manufacturers will not do this, but others will and it is important to get an idea of how your product will look and function.